BUZZARDGTA/v_ped_stuff/my stuff, maybe one day I'll do something about it (it's chaos here)/my_and_DoctorFLEXoChan_findings.md

 208 -- first person prevent ped weapon aiming
 243 -- idk it's doing some weird shit especially in first person, it looks down basically.
-246 -- idk aiming slowly and weirdly. maybe see 364 260 -- first person force aim
+246 -- idk aiming slowly and weirdly. maybe see 364 254 -- PRF_DoingCombatRoll // Ped is performing a combat roll
+260 -- first person force aim
 269 -- prevents your ped from moving arms / hands / try on a bike is fun, also while aiming.
 298 -- idk it glitches with ped and radar when walking around, it also forces walking once aiming + movement input received.
 299 -- idk it glitches your hands with a weapon equiped, try shooting and then stop u'll see a weird anim.
 301 -- idk first person 360 spinning loop
+303 -- // PRF_IsReloading // unsure but it all looks like it's this one.
 309 -- PRF_DisableInVehicleActions // Prevents ped from doing in vehicle actions like closing door, hotwiring, starting engine, putting on helmet etc
 329 -- mhmm how to document that one ...
 When you walks, forces the ped to walk in literally front of you directly.
 Makes it funnier with first person aiming (u'll probably look really amusing to other players)
 332 -- idk it's just glitching your hand in first person view with a weapon aiming 339 -- PRF_DontQuitMotionAiming // idk it's doing some weird shit when you're aiming it doesn't let you quit aiming.
-360 -- Look at your face now lmfao, only works on a Male char.
+352 -- PRF_BreakTargetLock // Don't allow other players to aim you (untested because need a controller friend lmfao) 360 -- Look at your face now lmfao, only works on a Male char.
 361 -- Prevents you from using the weapon wheel. on a vehicle you are restricted to your pistol 363 -- PRF_IsClosingVehicleDoor // Ped is closing a vehicle door